pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/CloudKit.md

 ## Sharing records with other iCloud users

-SharingGRDB provides the tools necessary to share a record with another iCloud user so that multiple users can collaborate on a single record.
+SQLiteData provides the tools necessary to share a record with another iCloud user so that multiple users can collaborate on a single record.
 Sharing a record with another user brings extra complications to an app that go beyond the existing complications of sharing a schema across many devices.
 Please read the documentation carefully and thoroughly to understand